ufrisk/pcileech/readme.md

 Capabilities:
 =============
 * Retrieve memory from the target system at >150MB/s.
 * Write data to the target system memory.
-* 4GB memory can be accessed in native DMA mode.
+* 4GB memory can be accessed in native DMA mode (USB3380 hardware).
+* ALL memory can be accessed in native DMA mode (FPGA hardware).
 * ALL memory can be accessed if kernel module (KMD) is loaded.
+* Raw PCIe TLP access (FPGA hardware).
 * Mount live RAM as file [Linux, Windows, macOS].
 * Mount file system as drive [Linux, Windows, macOS].
 * Execute kernel code on the target system.